mwiseca/Glide-distance-estimator/README.md

 In the dictionary replace aircraft a, b, c, ect with aircraft you want to follow with the corresponding glide ratios.The program asks to enter a aircraft than a altitude.
 Than gives a rough estimate of glide distance in miles.
+2 c files have been added.
+One with fflush(stdin; the other with fpurge(stdin); to clear input buffer with different compilers.